DarshanPangare/2021Fall_finals/README.md

 Hypothesis 1: The hike in the price of bread for developing countries is low as compared to underdeveloped countries.

-Hypothesis 2: The occurrence of a natural disaster results in a rise in the market price of food items.
+Hypothesis 2: The occurrence of a natural disaster such as storm has effect over the rise in food prices.